 Walking into a bank and talking to a loan officer will always be something of a stressful situation.
 Preparation for and thorough understanding of this evaluation process is essential to minimize the stressful variables and optimize your potential to qualify for the funding you seek.

-The advice and experience of an accounting and tax professional is invaluable.
+The advice of an accounting and tax professional is invaluable.
 Don't be shy about calling the office with any questions or to request a consultation.

 What Income is Taxable?